-Thrill Factor: 2 out of 5.
-This park is designed with kids ages 10 and under in mind.
+Thrill Factor: This park is designed with kids ages 10 and under in mind, so the thrill is usually pretty chill.
 There are two single and double tube slides, which are just right for kids of any age with swim skills.

 Family Appeal: The adjacent Timber Ridge Lodge is designed for families: One- and two-bedroom suites are available, so parents can relax and watch a movie in the living room area while the kids are nestled in bed.
 Plus the waterpark and lodge are located within the Grand Geneva resort complex, and you can not only enjoy splashing around the waterpark but also skiing, skating, sledding and horseback riding in the winter, golf in the summer, and spa time year 'round.

 Admission: Book at least a one-night stay and waterpark admission is included.
 On weekends and holidays, the waterpark is reserved for resort guests only.
 All other days, groups may purchase admission by contacting 262-249-3499.

 — Maria Chambers and Amy Bizzari